-Prodigy Ventures Inc. ("Prodigy" or the Company") was incorporated as 71 Capital Corp. under the Canada Business Act on February 6, 2008 and was classified as a Capital Pool Company, as defined by the TSX Venture Exchange ("TSXV").
+Genifi Inc. (formerly Prodigy Ventures Inc.) ("genifi" or the Company") was incorporated as 71 Capital Corp. under the Canada Business Corporations Act on February 6, 2008 and was classified as a Capital Pool Company, as defined by the TSX Venture Exchange ("TSXV").
+On July 1, 2023 the Company changed its named from Prodigy Ventures Inc. to genifi inc. This name change was completed in connection with a vertical amalgamation of the Company with two of its wholly-owned subsidiaries, Ficanex Technology Inc. and IDVerifiact Inc.

-Prodigy delivers Fintech innovation.
+Genifi delivers Fintech innovation.
 The Company provides leading edge platforms, including IDVerifactTM for digital identity, and tunl.TM for open banking and customer chat support, coupled with seamless integration of the Company's partners' best-of breed Fintech platforms.

 The Company's registered office is as follows: 80 Richmond Street West, Suite 1401, Toronto, Ontario M5H 2A4.
-The Company's common shares are listed on the TSXV under the symbol PGV.
+The Company's common shares are listed on the TSXV under the symbol GNFI.